logo

 An iconic event on QPAC’s calendar since 2013, Clancestry celebrates identity, connection and cultural continuity, providing a platform for both established and emerging First Nations artists to share their stories and talents.
 This year’s program brings together powerful music experiences, bold contemporary performance, family-friendly works and deeply personal storytelling in a landmark festival experience.

-With more announcements to come – including free live music, creative works and activities for little ones and their families – Clancestry invites audiences of all ages to connect with the vibrant and continually evolving cultures of Aboriginal and Torres Strait Islander peoples.
+From free live music, markets and hands-on cultural experiences at the Festival Ground to powerful performances across QPAC’s stages, Clancestry invites audiences of all ages to connect with the vibrant and continually evolving cultures of Aboriginal and Torres Strait Islander peoples.

 Proudly curated and led by First Nations people, Clancestry is a space to create, listen and share – just as our ancestors have done for thousands of years.